maybebyte/anthesis/how-to-find-the-best-software-for-you.md

   what solves a problem you have.

-- Can you break that problem into smaller ones so that specialized tools can handle each part more effectively?
+- Can you break that problem into smaller ones so that specialized tools can handle each part?
 Sometimes you may not need another application and can handle it with programs you already have, especially if you're good at shell scripting.

 - Who are the target users and what do they require?
 Consider their accessibility requirements and whether the program fulfills those.
 User